KokelSan/KokelSan/README.md

 ## Hi there !
 I am Théo Kokel 🙋‍♂️
 - 👨‍🎓 I am a french student in my last year of computer engineering at the University of technology of Compiègne (France, Oise, 60)
-- 😄 Smiley, happy, autonomous, curious, generous and bon vivant are adjectives defining me
+- 😄 Smiley, happy, autonomous, curious, generous and bon vivant are adjectives that (I think) define me
 - 🎮 I am passionate by video games since I can hold a controller, and I want to go further and turn my passion into my job
 - ⚡ I also do a lot of sport, such as badminton, football, running and even skydiving !